• Summary

 bly, do enact as follows:

 1 Section 1.
-The criminal procedure law is amended by adding a new
+Section 296 of the executive law is amended by adding a new

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets